Oliver-Slape/Glossary-of-Tech-Terms/README.md

 <h4> The Sprint Backlog defines the work required for the sprint in a set of goals to be completed from the Product Backlog. <h4>

 <h2> Programming <h2>

 <h3> Algorithm <h3>
 <h4> A Process or set of rules to be followed in calculations or other problem-solving operations. <h4>

 <h3> Procedural paradigm <h3>
 <h4> Procedures, also known as subroutines, or functions, simply contain a series of computational steps to be carried out.
 Any given procedure might be called at any point during a program's execution, including by other procedures or itself. <h4>

+<h3> Event Driven paradigm <h3>
+<h4> The flow of the program is controlled by events such as user actions, sensor outputs, or messages from other programs/threads. <h4>

+<h3> Object Orientated paradigm <h3>
+<h4> Based on the concept of 'Objects', which may contain data, in the form of fields, often known as attributes; and code, in the form of procedures, often known as methods.
+OOP features object's that can access and modify the data fields of the object with which they are associated.
+OOP programs are designed by making them out of objects that interact with one and other. <h4>